scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 # Nigritella

 This is a small genus of plants.
-There are thought to be nine species all confined to alpine zones.
+There are thought to be nine species, all of which are confined to alpine zones.

 ## **Black Vanilla Orchid** (*Nigritella nigra*)